 The other common type of sleep apnea is central sleep apnea.
-Unlike OSA which involves a blockage of the airways, with central sleep apnea, airways are clear, but the brain fails to send signals to muscles that it’s time to breathe.
+Unlike OSA which involves a blockage of the airways, with central sleep apnea, airways are clear, but you stop breathing because the brain fails to send signals to muscles that it’s time to breathe.

 Complex sleep Apnea

-If snoring is severe and diagnosed as an apnea, quality of sleep is at risk.
+If snoring is severe and diagnosed as apnea, quality of sleep is at risk.
 Snorers with apnea can frequently wake themselves up without realizing it throughout the night.
-These unwanted wake up calls disrupt the sleep cycle making it much harder to fall back to sleep.
+These unwanted wake-up calls disrupt the sleep cycle making it much harder to fall back to sleep.